ltung7/idosell/readme.md

 ### Looping through pages

-Executing Idosell request checks for next page and applies is availible to use with native loop functions using *hasNext()* function
+The execution of the Idosell request checks for the next page and applies it.
+This is available for use with native loop functions using the *hasNext()* function

 ```javascript
 const getReturnsRequest = idosellRequest.getReturns.dates('2023-12-01').page(0, 10)